-Cinematic Void is a monthly film party of cinemadness that puts on events at the American Cinematheque’s Egyptian and Aero Theatres.
+Cinematic Void is a monthly film party of cinemadness that puts on events at the Los Feliz 3, Egyptian and Aero Theatres through the American Cinematheque.
 Created by James Branscome in 2016, and with the guidance of Grant Moninger (Beyond Fest programmer), the series focuses on cult films and oddball gems of all genres.
 Each screening is packed with weirdo clip shows, special guests, bizarre contests, and other surprises.
 Like the name suggests, the series fills a ‘void’ by programming films and content that is meant to expand the horizons of your cinematic odyssey.

 Within the Cinematic Void are several sub-series: Camp Void in the summer, Voidentines, January Giallo, and our programming during Beyond Fest, the US's largest genre film festival.
 We've also partnered with Severin Films, Arrow Video and Vinegar Syndrome for many restoration premieres.

 We are always pleased to have guests visit the Void and it’s been a privilege to host such icons as Greg Nicotero (KNB Effects, The Walking Dead), Nancy Allen (Dressed to Kill, Blow Out), Don Coscarelli (Phantasm), The Chiodo brothers and John Massari (Killer Klowns From Outer Space), Dean Cundey (Escape From New York), Caroline Williams (Texas Chainsaw Massacre 2), Linnea Quigley (Return of the Living Dead), Jonah Ray (MST3K), Ted Raimi (Evil Dead 2), Clu Gulager (Return of the Living Dead), Lol Tolhurst and Pearl Thompson (former members of The Cure), and more.